 The Public Health Agency has recently developed and launched a blind cord safety campaign.

-It takes only 18 seconds for a toddler to lose their life on a blind cord.
+It could take only 18 seconds for a toddler to lose their life on a blind cord.
 If you have blinds fitted in your home, there are simple precautions that you can take:

-- If any blind has a cord or chain that is looped or could form a loop, use a safety device to keep the cord or chain securely tidied away out of their reach
+- if any blind has a cord or chain that is looped or could form a loop, use a safety device to keep the cord or chain securely tidied away out of the reach of toddlers

 Down Home Accident Prevention Group